-• Recommendation 2a: CMS and private payers should align their reimbursement guidelines for acute and chronic multidisciplinary pain management with current CPGs.

-Gap 3: Payers often do not reimburse for non-opioid pharmacologic therapies that are more expensive than opioids, such as long-acting local anesthetic injection/infusion and intravenous acetaminophen analgesia.

-• Recommendation 3a: CMS and other payers should align their reimbursement guidelines for non-opioid pharmacological therapies with current CPGs.

-Gap 4: Coordinated, individualized, multidisciplinary care for chronic pain management is a best practice, yet this model of care is difficult to achieve with current payment models.

-- Recommendation 4a: Payers should reimburse pain management using a chronic disease management model.
-CMS and private payers should reimburse for integrative, multidisciplinary pain care by using a chronic disease management model similar to that currently use to reimburse for cardiac rehabilitation and diabetes chronic care management programs.
+- RECOMMENDATION 2A: CMS and private payers should align their reimbursement guidelines for acute and chronic multidisciplinary pain management with current CPGs. - GAP 3: Payers often do not reimburse for non-opioid pharmacologic therapies that are more expensive than opioids, such as long-acting local anesthetic injection/infusion and intravenous acetaminophen analgesia. - RECOMMENDATION 3A: CMS and other payers should align their reimbursement guidelines for non-opioid pharmacologic therapies with current CPGs. - GAP 4: Coordinated, individualized, multidisciplinary care for chronic pain management is a best practice, yet this model of care is difficult to achieve with current payment models. - RECOMMENDATION 4A: Payers should reimburse pain management using a chronic disease management model.
+CMS and private payers should reimburse for integrative, multidisciplinary pain care by using a chronic disease management model similar to that currently used to reimburse for cardiac rehabilitation and diabetes chronic care management programs.
 In addition, reimburse care team leaders for time spent coordinating patient care.
-A CPT code should be developed for pain care coordination as well as team and group conferences to enable multidisciplinary care. - Recommendation 4b: Payers should reimburse for pain management in a manner that facilitates access in underserved locations through telehealth or other technology-assisted delivery methods.
+A CPT code should be developed for pain care coordination as well as team and group conferences to enable multidisciplinary care. - RECOMMENDATION 4B: Payers should reimburse for pain management in a manner that facilitates access in underserved locations through telehealth or other technology-assisted delivery methods.

-3.4.3 WORKFORCE
+3.4.3 Workforce

-A 2011 IOM report highlighted the current shortage of pain management specialists, citing that for every physician who is board certified in pain care, there are more than 28,500 Americans living with chronic pain.5 As of August 2018, there were 2,300 American Board of Pain Medicine-certified pain specialists464 and 6,595 physicians certified in pain management by the American Board of Medical Specialties465; many of these physicians have both certifications.
-Pain management specialists possess expertise and are specially trained in the evaluation, diagnosis, and treatment of acute and chronic pain.466 Because of an inadequate number of specialized pain physicians, PCPs are tasked with managing the majority of patients with painful conditions, often without adequate time and resources.467 This indicates the need for an increase in the pain specialist workforce to support PCPs while also ensuring that specialists and PCPs have adequate time, incentives, and resources to manage patients with painful conditions.
+A 2011 IOM report highlighted the current shortage of pain management specialists, citing that for every physician who is board certified in pain care, there are more than 28,500 Americans living with chronic pain.5 As of August 2018, there were 2,300 American Board of Pain Medicine-certified pain specialists466 and 6,595 physicians certified in pain management by the American Board of Medical Specialties467; many of these physicians have both certifications.
+Pain management specialists possess expertise and are specially trained in the evaluation, diagnosis, and treatment of acute and chronic pain.468 Because of an inadequate number of specialized pain physicians, PCPs are tasked with managing the majority of patients with painful conditions, often without adequate time and resources.469 This indicates the need for an increase in the pain specialist workforce to support PCPs while also ensuring that specialists and PCPs have adequate time, incentives, and resources to manage patients with painful conditions.
 Likewise, access to behavioral pain management is limited because financial incentives are lacking for psychologists and other providers to specialize in pain.
 Many insurance programs do not reimburse for behavioral pain treatments, or they reimburse at a much lower rate than for pharmacologic or interventional treatments.
-Because of the lack of incentives, not enough providers are trained in behavioral pain management.^{279,282} Taken together, the severe shortage of pain medicine specialists and under-resourced and insufficiently trained PCPs treating pain along with insufficient access to behavioral therapists, pharmacists, and other members of the pain management team has hindered the development of efficient, cost-effective health care delivery models to treat chronic pain.^{5,15,468}
+Because of pain medicine specialists and under-resourced and insufficiently trained PCPs treating pain along with insufficient access to behavioral therapists, pharmacists, and other members of the pain management team has hindered the development of efficient, cost-effective health care delivery models to treat chronic pain.^{5,15,470}